Phanindra V. Wunnava

 PHANINDRA V. WUNNAVA's short bio

-He was trained under a noted labor economist Solomon Polachek of State University of New York-Binghamton, and received a Ph.D. in economics in 1986.
+He was trained under a noted labor economist Solomon Polachek of State University of New York-Binghamton, and received a Ph.D. in economics.
 His fields of interest are applied econometrics and labor economics.
 Wunnava received his Bachelor of Commerce and Master of Commerce degrees from the Andhra University (India), Master of Arts and Doctor of Arts degrees in economics from the University of Miami, Coral Gables, Florida.

 Human Capital Investment A History of Asian Immigrants and Their Families (with Harriet Duleep, Mark Regets, and Seth Sanders) Forthcoming, Palgrave Macmillan, December 2020.
 Link to brief details (Overview and Reviews by Klaus Zimmermann, Jagdish Bhagwati, and Katharine M. Donato).